squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Kerberos.rst

 {{{
 kinit administrator@DOMAIN

-msktutil -c -b "CN=COMPUTERS" -s HTTP/<fqdn> -h <fqdn> -k /etc/squid/HTTP.keytab --computer-name squid-HTTP --upn HTTP/<fqdn> --server <domain controller> --verbose
+msktutil -c -b "CN=COMPUTERS" -s HTTP/<fqdn> -h <fqdn> -k /etc/squid/HTTP.keytab --computer-name squid-http --upn HTTP/<fqdn> --server <domain controller> --verbose

 or for Windows 2008 for AES support

-msktutil -c -b "CN=COMPUTERS" -s HTTP/<fqdn> -h <fqdn> -k /etc/squid/HTTP.keytab --computer-name squid-HTTP --upn HTTP/<fqdn> --server <domain controller> --verbose --enctypes 28
+msktutil -c -b "CN=COMPUTERS" -s HTTP/<fqdn> -h <fqdn> -k /etc/squid/HTTP.keytab --computer-name squid-http --upn HTTP/<fqdn> --server <domain controller> --verbose --enctypes 28

 }}}
  * /!\ beware the wrap! above 'mskutil' options are meant to be on one line.
  * /!\ beware the <computer-name> has Windows Netbios limitations of 15 characters.
  * /!\ msktutil requires cyrus-sasl-gssapi ldap plugin to authenticate to AD ldap.
+ * /!\ because of a bug in msktutil the <computer-name> must be lowercase

 == krb5.conf Configuration ==
  * /!\ In IE the proxy must be specified as FQDN not as an IP-address